tballison/commoncrawl-fetcher-lite/README.md

 We will likely add access to `S3` resources in the future.

 > **Warning!!!**
-AWS throttles the rates at which people may pull data through the public https option.
+AWS throttles download rates.
+This code is designed with back-off logic so that it will pause
-This code is designed with back-off logic so that it will pause if it gets a throttle warning from AWS.
+> if it gets a throttle warning from AWS.

 This code is multithreaded.
 However, given AWS's throttling, it is not useful to run more than about 3 threads.